Ex parte Merryman: Background

-Taney stated that he held court on this matter in Maryland, rather than Washington, D.C., in order to permit Gen. Cadwalader to answer the writ in Baltimore rather than the capital, and so not have to leave the limits of his military command.
+Taney stated that he held court on this matter in Maryland, rather than Washington, D.C., in order to permit Gen. Cadwalader to answer the writ in Baltimore rather than the capital, and so not to have to leave the limits of his military command.

 Cadwalader, although a lawyer, had less than one day to draft a response and defense for his conduct and that of the Army.
 Cadwalader responded to Taney's order on May 27 by sending a colonel to explain that the Army had suspended the writ of habeas corpus under presidential authority.
 Cadwalader also provided a letter explaining the circumstances of Merryman's arrest, including that Merryman was arrested by Keim's subordinates for treason, and for being illegally in possession of U.S. arms, and for advocating "armed hostility against the Government".
 The letter declared that the public safety was still threatened and that any errors "should be on the side of safety to the country".
 Because of the serious nature of the charges and complexity of the issues, Cadwalader requested an extension to reply in order to get further instructions from the President.

-Taney refused the request, and instead held Cadwalader in contempt of court for refusing to produce John Merryman.
+Taney refused the request and instead held Cadwalader in contempt of court for refusing to produce Merryman.
 Accordingly, Taney issued a writ of attachment for Cadwalader, ordering a U.S. Marshal to seize Cadwalader and bring him before the court the following day.

-Cadwalader had been sent instructions on May 28, 1861, from Army headquarters explicitly acknowledging issuance by Chief Justice Taney of the writ of habeas corpus, and ordering Cadwalader, under the President's authority, to keep holding Merryman in custody.
-On that same day, the Executive Branch – namely, a U.S. Marshal – attempted to execute Taney's writ of attachment, but the U.S. Marshal was refused entry into the fort.
-There is no concrete documentation that Cadwalader had received those instructions prior to the time when the Marshal was refused entrance at Fort McHenry; there is no evidence that Cadwalader ever received those instructions from Army Headquarters.
+Cadwalader had been sent instructions on May 28, 1861, from Army headquarters explicitly acknowledging issuance of the writ by Taney and ordering Cadwalader, under the President's authority, to keep Merryman in custody.
+On that same day, the Executive Branch – namely, a U.S. Marshal – attempted to execute Taney's writ of attachment, but the marshal was refused entry into the fort.
+There is no concrete documentation that Cadwalader had received those instructions prior to the Marshal's being refused entry at Fort McHenry.
 Because the Marshal was unable to serve the attachment, the citation for contempt was never adjudicated.
 At the end of the Merryman litigation, it became a nullity, as do all civil contempt orders at the termination of litigation.